-When it comes to brake pads, there are a number of options that you can choose from.
+When it comes to brake pads, there are several options that you can choose from.
 One is Napa Adaptive One brake pads, and the other is Akebono.
-The two are very different in appearance and performance, which can make it hard to decide which one will work best for your car.
-We will compare these two products in this blog post so you know what to look for when shopping around!
+The two are very different in appearance and performance, making it hard to decide which one will work best for your car.
+In this blog post, we will compare these two products so you know what to look for when shopping around!

 Napa Adaptive One Brake Pads Are Made Out Of From Ceramic